-- undertaking market research to identify trends in the target market to inform decision-making within the organisation - developing risk mitigation strategies for a product/service - developing a feasibility study for the target market that incorporates: - o research techniques employed across the project - o data collation and analysis - the criteria on which product or service and country/region/sector was/were selected - o supportive market requirements for product or service - the viability of implementation of the product/service into the country/region/sector selected. - current knowledge of relevant trade legislation and international marketing trends.
+- undertaking market research to identify trends in the target market to inform decision-making within the organisation - developing risk mitigation strategies for a product or service - developing a feasibility study for the target market that incorporates: - research techniques employed across the project - data collation and analysis - the viability of implementation of the product or service into the country/region/sector selected - current knowledge of relevant trade legislation and international marketing trends.

-Assessment of performance requirements in this unit should be undertaken within the context of the international business framework.
+Assessment of performance requirements in this unit should be undertaken within the context of the international business framework in an actual or simulated environment.
 Competency is demonstrated by performance of all stated criteria, including the Range Statements applicable to the workplace environment.